 You domain is what you put on your browser to go to a website.
 It is how people remember you.
 It is used instead of the IP address that computers actually use to recognize and communicate with each other.

 A domain name is made up of a subdomain, a brand domain, and a top-level domain.

 .com.ph and .ph are ccTLD or country code TLDs.
 These come in handy because most of the generic TLDs that we are used to like .com or .net have already been taken.

 You get a domain name from domain registrars.
 One of the most popular is GoDaddy.com.
 Google also registers domains.
-I personally use NameSilo.com.
+I personally use NameSilo.com (note: this is an affiliate link).
 There are CMS SaaS providers that let you register a domain through their service like wordpress.com and Google sites.
 Make sure to check.

 Examples of CMS SaaS are wix.com, squarespace.com, wordpress.com, shopify.com, huspot.com, learnworlds.com, sites.google.com.
 Wix, Squarespace, Wordpress, Google Sites make general purpose websites where you can add functionality to help meet your objectives.
 Shopify specializes in ecommerce websites.
 Learnworlds is a learning management platform.
 Hubspot CMS is purpose built to be part of a business growth platform.

 Using a similar playbook, there are domain registrars that provide CMS SaaS service.
 Ask around.

 Consistent with making the user experience as technical know free as possible, SaaS providers have content to guide you through the steps.
 It normally involves